top of page

 Books available for purchase at the event include We Are Home by Ray Suarez and Going For Broke, from the Economic Hardship Reporting Project.

 This program is part of the Lafayette Library and Learning Center 15th Anniversary Civic Conversation Series hosted by the Lafayette Library and Learning Center Foundation.
 The Lafayette Library Foundation's 15th Anniversary Program Series is sponsored in part by Orchard Nursery and Friends of the Lafayette Library.
+Special thanks to the Claremont Resort & Club for their support of this program.
 Proceeds from this event benefit the Lafayette Library.